David Berlinski: Mathematics and biology

 Berlinski has written works on systems analysis, the history of differential topology, analytic philosophy, and the philosophy of mathematics.
 Berlinski has authored books for the general public on mathematics and the history of mathematics.
 These include A Tour of the Calculus (1995) on calculus, The Advent of the Algorithm (2000) on algorithms, Newton's Gift (2000) on Isaac Newton, and Infinite Ascent: A Short History of Mathematics (2005).
 Another book, The Secrets of the Vaulted Sky (2003), aimed to redeem astrology as "rationalistic"; Publishers Weekly described the book as offering "self-consciously literary vignettes ... ostentatious erudition and metaphysical pseudo-profundities".
 In Black Mischief (1988), Berlinski wrote "Our paper became a monograph.
 When we had completed the details, we rewrote everything so that no one could tell how we came upon our ideas or why.
 This is the standard in mathematics."

 Berlinski's books have received mixed reviews.
 Newton's Gift, The King of Infinite Space and The Advent of the Algorithm were criticized on MathSciNet for containing historical and mathematical inaccuracies.
 The Mathematical Association of America review of A Tour of the Calculus by Fernando Q. Gouvêa recommended that professors have students read the book to appreciate the overarching historical and philosophical picture of calculus.
-Journalist Ron Rosenbaum described the book in The Observer as "an eloquent and elegant tribute to the beauty and power of mathematics".
+Journalist Ron Rosenbaum described the book in Observer as "an eloquent and elegant tribute to the beauty and power of mathematics".
 Ad Meskins, writing in The Mathematical Gazette, criticized it for inaccuracy and lack of clarity: "I haven't learned anything from [Berlinski's] book except that the novel of mathematics is best written in another style."
 A review in the Notices of the AMS found that Berlinski's metaphor-heavy prose made his "tour" of calculus like a trip along the Amazon River, isolated in an air-conditioned boat with tour guides who are "chatty and slightly manic, willing to invent a bit when certain knowledge runs out."